Dave MacDonald, ever the mechanic, works with the crew to build the new King Cobra-Lang Cooper. That's Olympia Brewery heir

 Photo courtesy of Dave Friedman

-Craig Lang with the engine.
+Craig Lang.
 Photo courtesy of Dave Friedman

 Photo courtesy of Dave Friedman